-- Garage doors must face the side yard. - Garage doors may not be set further than 35 feet from the side property line. - Garage street frontage may not exceed 50% of the home's street frontage. - Garage may not be forward of the front door of the house by more than 24 feet. - Appropriate landscape must be provided to shield car headlights from neighboring lots. - Sidewalks to the front door of the home must connect directly to the public walk. - All garage walls (elevations) must have windows and be designed in an integrated way within the home's intended style. - Drive width is limited to 20 feet at the sidewalk.
+- A Garage doors must face the side yard. - B Garage doors may not be set further than 35 feet from the side property line. - C Garage street frontage may not exceed 50% of the home's street frontage. - D Garage may not be forward of the front door of the house by more than 24 feet. - Appropriate landscape must be provided to shield car headlights from neighboring lots. - Sidewalks to the front door of the home must connect directly to the public walk. - G All garage walls (elevations) must have windows and be designed in an integrated way within the home's intended style. - H Drive width is limited to 14 feet, 18 feet at the street curb.